-Once you pass into California or Oregon, you’ve absolutely got to stop at a Voodoo Doughnuts.
+Once you pass into California or Oregon, you’ve got to stop at Voodoo Doughnuts.
 Forget all the hype you’ve heard about various other doughnut places – this is where it’s really at.

-It’s totally worth the stop, and anyone who has ever been there can confirm it *Editor speaking; can confirm*.
-They make some of the best doughnuts around *Editor speaking; get the Maple Bacon Bar!*
+It’s worth the stop, and anyone who has ever been there can confirm it *Editor speaking can confirm*.
+They make some of the best doughnuts around *Editor speaking, get the Maple Bacon Bar!*

 12. California: Yosemite National Park

 Yosemite National Park is one of the most popular parks of its kind in the country.
-It receives millions of visitors per year, and it’s so popular, you can even view certain sections of Yosemite via webcam on the internet!
+It receives millions of visitors annually and is so popular that you can even view certain sections of Yosemite via webcam online!

-Waterfalls, cliffs, simple to advanced hiking trails, and restaurants make up a section of the 1,200 square mile stretch.
-It’s impossible to describe everything Yosemite is about right here, but it’s truly an incredible thing to see.
+Waterfalls, cliffs, simple to advanced hiking trails, and restaurants comprise a section of the 1,200-square-mile stretch.
+It’s impossible to describe everything Yosemite is about here, but it’s incredible.

 13. California: Redwood National Park

-Redwood National Park is named for its most famous inhabitants; the largest, tallest, heaviest redwood trees on Earth.
-The park itself is a protected area, located on the northern side of California – although it feels like its own world once you’re inside.
+Redwood National Park is named for its most famous inhabitants; the largest, tallest, and heaviest redwood trees on Earth.
+The park is a protected area on the northern side of California – although it feels like its own world once you’re inside.